How to Install OpenJDK 21 on Ubuntu

 Wrong Java Version Active

 If java --version reports a different version than expected after installation, multiple Java versions exist on your system with a higher priority assigned to another version.
-To fix this, list available alternatives:
+Therefore, to fix this, list available alternatives:

 sudo update-alternatives --config java